h-anjru/pucksim/README.md

 This function models the VLP-16 scanner as a point moving parallel to a target plane (specified in puckInt.m) at the specified flying height.
 The laser returns are modeled by lines with a known direction passing through the scanner point and intersecting the target plane.

-The scanner is assumed to be oriented such that its +z axis is coincidentwith the direction of travel, which has been arbitrarily chosen to be the +Y direction in object space.
-The scanner's y-axis is coincident with the -Z direction on object space.
+The scanner is assumed to be oriented such that its +z-axis is coincidentwith the direction of travel, which has been arbitrarily chosen to be the +Y direction in object space.
+The scanner's y-axis is coincident with the -Z direction in object space.
 This can be manipulated as described below.

 `puckSim(height, speed)` outputs a text file that records the intersections of the modeled laser returns with the target plane.
 These inputs are required.
 A speed of 0 (zero) will model a single rotation of the scanner head.